stephengold/Maud/README.md

   + the RealWorld Cursor Editor
   + the WinMerge differencing and merging tool

-I am grateful to JFrog and Github for providing free hosting for the Maud Project and many other open-source projects.
+I am grateful to JFrog and Github, for providing free hosting for the Maud Project and many other open-source projects.

 I'm also grateful to my dear Holly, for keeping me sane.